 Sound for Cinema

-If "a picture is worth a thousand words" then in the Sound for Cinema (SFC) concentration one will discover sounds that are worth a thousand pictures.
+If "a picture is worth a thousand words" then in Sound for Cinema (SFC) area of study one will discover sounds that are worth a thousand pictures.

 How is this done?